The program offers a Bachelor of Arts in Human Biology, as well as a minor and an honors program.

 HUMBIO 197.
 Human Biology Internship.
 1-4 Unit.

 Limited to and required of Human Biology majors.
 A supervised field, community, or lab experience of student's choosing, pre-approved by Human Biology faculty and student advisers, and initiated at least three quarters prior to graduation.
 Participation in a poster session on the internship experience is required during the first quarter that the student is in residence at Stanford after completion of the internship.
-May be repeated for credit.
+May be repeated for credit and a total of 4 units accumulatively.
 Prerequisite: Human Biology core.

 HUMBIO 198.
 Senior Tutorial in Human Biology.
 1-5 Unit.